 Chicagoans may not have made cars but they bought plenty of them.
 There were fewer than 10,000 cars registered in Chicago in 1910, more than 400,000 in 1930.
 The automobile not only changed how Chicagoland citizens lived, it changed where they lived.
 People who had flocked to the old city center had been pulled or carried there by horses; the first suburban settlers—the urban version of the pioneers—moved into the wilds of the suburbs on steel rails.
 The auto triggered a third wave of pioneering.
-In the 1920s there were still vast tracts of unbuilt land within Chicagoland, indeed within the corporate limits of Chicago, isolated between rail lines; the automobile penetrated this last frontier, and opened virtually all of Chicagoland to settlement.
-Cars were still too few to revolutionize land use the way that commuter rail and the streetcar had done 40 years earlier, but the car allowed upscale railroads suburbs to expand beyond walking distance from the railroad stations that were their respective centers.
+In the 1920s there were still vast tracts within Chicagoland, indeed within the corporate limits of Chicago, of land left unbuilt on because it was isolated between rail lines.
+The automobile penetrated this last frontier, and opened virtually all of Chicagoland to settlement.

 The more places people could drive to, the more people drove.
 As traffic volumes swelled, streets and roads designed for carriages and wagons were quickly overwhelmed.
 Getting drivers in and out of the city center was especially acute.
 The solution was a road system that sliced through the existing street grid to provide high-speed limited-access access to the city center.
 The idea was not new.
 Frederick Law Olmsted had hinted at it with his plan for a paved, limited-access carriage road between the city and suburban Riverside.
 This was to have been a multi-lane affair whose outer lanes were to be used for local access, including freight delivery, with the center lanes reserved for carriages and horse-back riders.
 (The boulevard system begun in Chicago in 1871 borrowed some features of Olmsted’s road, but they were meant as pleasure drives, not commuting avenues.).
 Daniel Burnham called for a network of such traffic arteries in the 1909 Chicago Plan, although these of course were meant for horse-drawn vehicles.

 Chicago’s first expressway of the auto age was Lake Shore Drive.
-Though intended—and still officially described as—as scenic thoroughfare, this limited access highway incorporated the basic design concepts of the modern superhighway.
-It began as Lincoln Park Drive, a rich man’s pleasure drive (the development of Lincoln Park Drive owed much to Potter Palmer, past whose mansion it ran) that was laid out through the south end of the park in 1893 and it was gradually extended south to Ohio Street and north to Belmont Avenue by 1910.
-This Lake Shore Drive was an ordinary street, or at least as ordinary as a street can be that is lined with mansions.
+Though intended—and still officially described as—a scenic thoroughfare, this limited access highway incorporated the basic design concepts of the modern superhighway.
+It began as Lincoln Park Drive, a rich man’s pleasure drive that was laid out through the south end of the park in 1893.
+(The development of Lincoln Park Drive owed much to Potter Palmer, past whose mansion it ran.)
+The drive was gradually extended south to Ohio Street and north to Belmont Avenue by 1910.
+This first Lake Shore Drive was an ordinary street, or at least as ordinary as a street can be that is lined with mansions.

 The Plan of 1909 had called for a more elaborate “parkway” in the form of a connected series of scenic pleasure drives.
-The north side already having a passable version of such an amenity, the city just after World War I began to build one on the South Side.
+The north side already having a passable version of such an amenity in Lake Shore Drive, the city just after World War I began to build one on the South Side.
 Over 18 years beginning in 1917, the new lake shore drive was built between Jackson Park north through Grant Park to the Chicago River.

-The popularity of the new Lake Shore Drive inspired plans to build a viaduct and bridge to connect the two halves of the lake drive at the Chicago River, although it would not be until 1937—thanks to New Deal public works money—that the new Link Bridge was built.
-And from Ohio to Belmont new, widened drive was added in the 1930s.
-The result is what Carl Condit called “this most celebrated of all urban parkways.”
+The popularity of the new Lake Shore Drive inspired plans to build a viaduct and bridge to connect it to the southern lake drives at the Chicago River, although it would not be until 1937—thanks to New Deal public works money—that the new Link Bridge was built.
+That era also saw its widening from Ohio to Belmont, resulting in what Carl Condit called “this most celebrated of all urban parkways.”

 Burnham and Bennett in the 1909 Chicago Plan had proposed a whole system of “ring highways” that would circumvent the crowded city.
 The concept of these proto-expressways was refined in a crucial 1939 "Comprehensive Plan for Superhighways" produced by the City of Chicago.
 This conceptual blueprint for big roads was expanded in 1946 when the Chicago Plan Commission proposed more than two hundred miles of such roads in Chicagoland.
 Because it was, like all other building in Chicago, delayed by the Depression and World War II, building an expressway system conceived in the 1930s did not begin until the 1950s.

 Construction took some 20 years after World War II and cost more than a billion dollars in the days when a billion dollars was real money.
 First off the drawing boards was the Edens Expressway (1947–52).
-It was followed, in a fury of dust, by the Calumet (later the Bishop Ford) Expressway in 1950–53, the Congress (later the Eisenhower, (1949–1960); the South (later the Dan Ryan, 1957–62) which was linked by 1969 to both the Tri-State Toll Road and the Calumet Expressway; and the Southwest (later the Stevenson) in 1959–64.
+It was followed, in a flurry of dust, by the Calumet (later the Bishop Ford) Expressway in 1950–53, the Congress (later the Eisenhower, (1949–1960); the South (later the Dan Ryan, 1957–62); and the Southwest (later the Stevenson) in 1959–64.

-With the opening of the region’s expressways, however, transit became truly diffuse.
-The result was profound.
-People left the central city for the edge of town and beyond in waves.
-While many Chicagoans still live much as they did in the 1890s, getting around on buses (today’s streetcars) and els, Chicagoland’s suburbanites have become almost wholly adapted to—meaning dependent on—automobile transportation.
+With the opening of the region’s expressways, people left the central city in waves for the edge of town and beyond.
+While many Chicagoans still live much as they did in the 1890s, getting around on buses (today’s streetcars) and el trains, Chicagoland’s suburbanites have become almost wholly adapted to—meaning dependent on—automobile transportation.
 In recent years, households in the city have owned one car on average; in the suburbs, an average household owns two.

 The Federal Interstate Highway System, officially the National System of Interstate and Defense Highways, was begun in 1956.
 The interstates were intended to move troops and tanks speedily in a war that never came, but they quickly proved to be essential for the movement of people and goods essential to carrying on the daily combat that is modern free enterprise.
 The funding made available for the federal interstate system, which was authorized in 1956, is widely assumed to have been the fuel that got the cement trucks in Chicago running, but the rudiments of today’s system—today's Bishop Ford, Kingery, Edens, and Eisenhower expressways—were planned and/or built by (variously) Cook County, the State of Illinois, and the City of Chicago.